BreakThrough News: Staff and contributors

-In 2023, The Daily Beast contributor William Bredderman argued that BreakThrough News is part of a "pro-Russia, pro-China news network" funded by the American businessman Neville Roy Singham.
+In 2023, The Daily Beast contributor William Bredderman wrote that BreakThrough News is part of a "network of pro-Moscow, pro-Beijing content creators" funded by the American businessman Neville Roy Singham.
+BTN is a member of the International People's Media Network, a coalition of media outlets that also work in conjunction with the Tricontinental Institute for Social Research.